joaogl/LeGame-Remake/README.md

 TO-DO
 ====
-- Finish Options Menu.
-- Fix all the Player positioning bugs in the tutorial.
+- Try to improve the Rendering engine.
-- Fix the Menus not at 0,0 coords.
+- Fix the Menus not at 0, 0 coords.
 - Fix multi checkbox selection on Menu.
-- Fix two menus open when game is running.
 - Fix Player Vs Mob Collision.
+- Finish Options Menu.
 - Finish Mobs AI.
 - Finish All the Mob types.
 - Create a level generation algorithm.